BenSampo/laravel-enum/README.md

 ```

 ### Casting underlying native types
 Many databases return everything as strings (for example, an integer may be returned as the string `'1'`).
-To reduce fricton for users of the library we'll use type coercion to
+To reduce friction for users of the library, we use type coercion to
 figure out the intended value.
 If you'd prefer to control this, you can override the `castNative` static method on your enum class:

 ```php